What is Appendix Continuous Residence?

 • any administrative review or appeal being concluded, withdrawn or abandoned or lapsing.

-Third, where the period overstaying was between 24 January and 31 August 2020 there will be no future adverse immigration consequences if a migrant did not make an application to regularise their stay during this timeframe, thereby providing migrants whose leave has expired during this period with a COVID-19 concession.
+Third, where the period of overstaying was between 24 January and 31 August 2020, there will be no future adverse immigration consequences if the individual did not make an application to regularise their stay during this timeframe, thereby providing migrants whose leave has expired during this period with a COVID-19 concession.
+These provisions no longer provide ongoing benefits for those who haven’t regularised their stay or applied for exceptional assurance.

 In relation to the third (and recently introduced amendment to paragraph 39E), it is worth noting that if an overstayer during the pandemic grace period has not subsequently applied to regularise their stay or submitted a request for an exceptional assurance (where they have been unable to leave the UK), they will no longer be classed under this provision as being in the UK on a lawful basis.